 Take Control of Your Email

-Email has morphed from a convenient way to communicate to a major distraction for many people.
+An email has morphed from a convenient way to communicate with a major distraction for many people.
 To prevent your commitment to getting organized from getting eaten up by your inbox, set a schedule for managing your emails.
 Check your emails only at specific times each day, and turn off the ping on your smart devices so you won’t be alerted when new messages come in.
-Let clients and coworkers know that they should call you in urgent situations, and that for everyday requests, you will get back to them during your usual email time.
+Let clients and coworkers know that they should call you in urgent situations and that for everyday requests, you will get back to them during your usual email time.
 Although it may seem counterintuitive, this will make your email communications more efficient.

 Let technology help you achieve your organizational goals.
 Say goodbye to stacks of papers and opt for digital court reporting and video depositions.
 Use digital transcripts, digitize evidence and exhibits, and experiment with online scheduling software instead of using paper calendars.
 These tools will keep papers off your desk and information at your fingertips.